Who is Camp Yavneh affiliated with?

 Unfortunately the answer is no. Yavneh is a very popular camp with a limited enrollment of approximately 325 campers.
 Don't hesitate, guarantee your child a space.
 Sign up in the fall or early winter.

 I hear you have a 2-week program, how can we sign up?

-Camp Yavneh offers a shorter camp program (2 weeks) for first time campers who are currently in the 2nd, 3rd or 4th grade.
+Camp Yavneh offers a shorter camp program (2 weeks) for first time campers who are currently in the 2nd - 5th grades.
 The program is called Kaytana, and fills very quickly.
 Campers who come for Kaytana may stay for the remainder of the month long session upon agreement between the camp director and parents.
 The decision is made based on how well the camper has adjusted to camp during their Kaytana stay.
 Your child may only do Kaytana once.
 (For more info. on Kaytana, click here)

 Is Scholarship available for camp?

 Camp Yavneh has a generous scholarship program to help ensure that camp is available to families regardless of ability to pay.
 If you would like to receive a scholarship application, please click here.
 If you would like to help campers who are requesting scholarship, you can click here to make a donation to our scholarship fund.)

 Is the food really as good as we hear?